Cyclekart: History

 The first Cyclekart, as they are known today, was built in 1995 in Del Mar, California.
-An "At a Glance" specification sheet for the Stevenson "Type 59 Cyclekart" was formally published in the April 2002 (April Fools) edition of Road & Track magazine, representing the first published of any kind figures for the class, laying out the specifications for wheelbase, track, engine type, and transmission; representing the baseline for the "Stevenson Formula" that most future karts of the class would follow.
+An "At a Glance" specification sheet for the Stevenson "Type 59 Cyclekart" was formally published in the April 2002 (April Fools) edition of Road & Track magazine, representing the first published figures of any kind for the class, laying out the specifications for wheelbase, track, engine type, and transmission; representing the baseline for the "Stevenson Formula" that most future karts of the class would follow.

 In addition to being published in national automotive magazine Road & Track in 2002, Cyclekarts were the cover story for the September 2022 issue of Road & Track in the United States in a larger issue about grassroots motorsports.

 Design

-Cyclekarts are compact, lightweight, sports machines, home and hand made by their drivers for the pursuit of classic motoring sporting excitement.
+Cyclekarts are compact, lightweight, sports machines, homemade and handmade by their drivers in the pursuit of classic motor sporting.

 The mechanical design is a simplified version of a cyclecar.
 The formula specifies that a cyclekart is a one-seat car using Honda 17 × 1.75 or 2 inch (432 × 44 or 51 mm) rims, 17 × 2.50 (432 × 64 mm) tires, a 38-inch (965 mm) track, wheelbase as close to 66 inches (1676 mm) as the aesthetics of the car will allow, weight no more than 250 lb (113 kg), and powered by a 200 cc class, single-cylinder, 6.5 hp (4.85 kW) Honda or Honda Clone OHV engine (the GX200 or Predator 212).
 A cyclekart should not cost more than $2100 to build in 2012 dollars and the drivers are required to build their own cars.
 Power is transmitted via a Comet TAV-30 or clone torque converter unit to the rear axle.
 Braking is also on this same axle by disc brake.

-Culture and Community

-They are not built to be serious race machines or show cars.
-They're built purely for the personal satisfaction and fun of driving a machine that one has built.
-As driving machine, the cyclekart formula loosely limits certain aspects of the machines to maintain good sporting performance without jeopardising the lighthearted nature of these machines and the people who build them.

-Cyclekarts and their builders don't like to take things too seriously, but do encourage good, sporting competitions for fun.
-The cyclekart specifications allow for all the cars built being similar in performance, without strictly governing the rules.

-Cyclekarts are generally not for sale, as they should be an expression of the owner's individual styling interests as well as sharing the pride in building one's own unique kart.
-Cyclekarts are built for the pleasure of the imagination, the design and the building of the kart.
-Cyclekarts are based on the styling of 1920s and 1930s race cars to pre-World War II.
-Making it look good is fundamental, performance is secondary in the cyclekarting community.